 The Company calculates stock-based compensation expense in accordance with SFAS No. 123 revised, "Share-Based Payment" ("SFAS 123 (R)").
-This pronouncement requires the measurement and recognition of compensation expense for all share-based payment awards made to employees and directors, including employee stock options and employee stock purchases made via the Company's Employee Stock Purchase Plan, to be based on estimated fair values.
-The Company adopted SFAS 123 (R) using the modified prospective method, which requires the application of the accounting standard as of June 1, 2006, the beginning of the Company's 2007 fiscal year.
+This pronouncement requires the measurement and recognition of compensation expense for all share-based payment awards made to employees and directors, including employee stock options and employee stock purchases made via the Resources Connection Inc. Employee Stock Purchase Plan (the "ESPP"), to be based on estimated fair values.
+The Company adopted SFAS 123 (R) using the modified prospective method, which required the application of the accounting standard as of June 1, 2006, the beginning of the Company's 2007 fiscal year.
 In March 2005, the SEC issued Staff Accounting Bulletin No. 107 ("SAB 107") related to SFAS 123 (R).